Hernavch/CLI-APP/README.md

  * Clothing

- ### Images
+ ## How it works!
+### Here is a image of the Database
  ![Database Table/mySQL](assets/images/DatabaseTable.PNG)

-## Users can choose an item using answering the prompt.
+### Users can choose an item using answering the prompt.
  ![Database Table/mySQL](assets/images/OrderChairs.PNG)

-## If there is sufficient stock the order is placed and reflected in the Database
+### If there is sufficient stock the order is placed and reflected in the Database
 ![Database Table/mySQL](assets/images/DatabaseChairOrder.PNG)

-## If another order is placed
+### If another order is placed
 ![Database Table/mySQL](assets/images/NewChairOrder.PNG)

-## If there is insufficent stock you will recieve an error and order will not be placed.
+### If there is insufficent stock you will recieve an error and order will not be placed.
 ![Database Table/mySQL](assets/images/InsufficientChairOrder.PNG)